Reactor™ - The manual

 Feedbacks and Actions

-When we want to customize individual parts of a behavior or even create one from scratch (without selecting a Template Behavior) we need to understand Feedback Handlers and Actions (formally known as Event Handlers)
+When we want to customize individual parts of a behavior or even create one from scratch (without selecting a Template Behavior), we need to understand Feedback Handlers and Actions (formerly known as Event Handlers).

 Feedback Handlers

-Every Behavior and Layer has a Default Feedback.
-This is what is shown automatically.
-Additionally there are the so called Conditional Feedbacks, that are only active when their Active-If condition returns true.
+Every Behavior and Layer has a Default Feedback, which is shown automatically.
+Additionally, there are Conditional Feedbacks, which are only active when their Active-If condition returns true.

 General Feedback Fields